AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 Tasks call :ada:`Suspend_Until_True` to suspend themselves on some object of the type passed as the parameter.
-The call suspends the caller until that object becomes True.
-If it is already True the caller continues immediately.
-Objects of type :ada:`Suspension_Object` are automatically set to False initially, and become True via a call to :ada:`Set_True`.
-As part of the return from a call to :ada:`Suspend_Until_True` the flag is set back to False.
+The call suspends the caller until that object becomes :ada:`True`.
+If it is already :ada:`True` the caller continues immediately.
+Objects of type :ada:`Suspension_Object` are automatically set to :ada:`False` initially, and become :ada:`True` via a call to :ada:`Set_True`.
+As part of the return from a call to :ada:`Suspend_Until_True` the flag is set back to :ada:`False`.
 As a result, you probably only need those two subprograms.

-The interrupt handler procedure responds to interrupts, eventually setting some visible :ada:`Suspension_Object` to True so that the caller will be signaled and resume.
+The interrupt handler procedure responds to interrupts, eventually setting some visible :ada:`Suspension_Object` to :ada:`True` so that the caller will be signaled and resume.
 Here's an example showing both the protected object, with handler, and a :ada:`Suspension_Object` declaration: